-If you want to know what it takes to build a successful indie label, read on, but here’s a clue: it takes heart.
+If you want to know what it takes to build a successful indie label, read on, but know up front that it takes a whole lotta heart.
 Bein is ambitious in the same way he describes the music he loves: that is, brave and adventurous, bright-eyed, exuberant.
 In many ways, he seems the embodiment of the label, or more to the point, of his audience — hard-core music fans looking for new, awesome sounds.

 So True Panther started with releases by San Francisco artists.
 Tell us about the inspiration to do that once you’d relocated to NYC.

 When I moved out here in ’07, I saw how quickly things happened in NYC with a new band.
 There is all this infrastructure here: it’s almost like if a band practices, they have a manager and a booking agent by the next day.
 In San Francisco, things don’t work that way.
 There’s really no industry.
 And people still hold onto the idea of legitimacy and cred and earning respect over time.

 But I was really homesick for San Francisco and I thought it would be cool if someone here in NYC could champion the music I found exciting from the Bay Area.
 So I put out a single by Girls and then an album by Lemonade.
 And they both just took off to a level that I really didn’t expect at all.

 Do you think that having that angle, or point of view, had anything to do with the label’s success?